Podolepis decipiens: Description

 Podolepis decipiens is a perennial herb to 70 cm high with a single upright or several woolly stems from a rootstock that is renewed yearly.
 The leaves are covered sparsely to densely with flattened hairs, margins more or less flat to rolled under, upper surface rough, basal leaves in a sparse rosette, lance, oblong, oval or egg-shaped, 3-20 cm long, 5-30 mm wide, leaves toward apex stem-clasping, sessile, mostly linear to linear to lance-shaped, usually 1-10 cm long and 2-15 mm wide.
 The flowers are bright yellow or orange, usually single, with 20-40 fringed petals, mostly 20-40 mm in diameter, bracts papery in several rows and on a peduncle 4-10 cm long.
 Flowering occurs from August to February and the fruit is a cypsela 2-4 mm long, about 1 mm wide and covered with barbed bristles.

 Taxonomy and naming

 Podolepis decipiens was first formally described in 2015 by Jeffrey A. Jeanes and the description was published in Muelleria.
 The specific epithet (decipiens) means "deceiving" because in has been confused with Podolepis jaceoides.

-Distribuiton and habitat
+Distribution and habitat

 Deceiving copper wire-daisy is a widespread species found in a variety of habitats including grasslands, woodlands, forests, alpine and near coastal locations in New South Wales, Victoria, Tasmania, South Australia and Queensland.